 A Brief History Of The Tactical Folding Knife

-A lock back folding knife, named Buck Knives’ Model 110 Folding Hunter which is generally marketed as a hunting knife, saw use with naval personnel and military as an emergency or utility knife for stripping, cutting rope, rigging, rigging, harnesses, and other tasks.
+The standard for folding knives, the Buck Knives’ Model 110 Folding Hunter, which is generally marketed as a hunting knife, saw use with naval personnel and military as an emergency or utility knife for stripping, cutting rope, rigging, rigging, harnesses, and other tasks.

 Custom makers of knifes started making similar kind of knives for the purpose of private use by civilians and military personnel.
-With an input of James N. Rowe, a colonel from Special Forces, Al Mar Knives was the earliest company that made a tactical knife with their special SERE model specially designed for the military in 1979.
+With input from James N. Rowe, a Colonel in the Special Forces, Al Mar Knives was the earliest company that made a tactical knife with their special SERE model specially designed for the military in 1979.

 Those knives are mostly built as liner locks, though Axis lock was introduced by McHenry & Williams which was used under license by Benchmade Knife Company.
 Blade lengths of those knives varied from 3 inches to 12 inches, but in most models, blade lengths never went beyond 4 inches for any legal reasons in US jurisdictions.
-A knife maker, Bob Terzuola, is credited with creating the phrase tactical knife.
+A knife maker, Bob Terzuola, is credited with coining the phrase ‘tactical knife’.

 Some companies retained those knife makers as full-time designers.
 Some tactical knife makers such as Chris Reeve and Ernest Emerson opened their own production companies; Chris Reeve Knives and Emerson Knives, Inc.

-What is the purpose of your best tactical folding knife?
+What is the purpose of your tactical folding knife?

-Now, the question is, for what purpose will you be using the tactical knife?
-In an extreme situation, a tactical folding knife can make a difference between death and life.
-So it is important to make sure that you are using the tactical folding knife.
+Now the question is, for what purpose will you be using the tactical knife?
+In an extreme situation, a tactical folding knife can make a difference between life and death.
+So it is important to make sure that you are using the right one.
 So let’s take a look at some different characteristics that need to be considered before you spend your money.

 Why you should choose a folding tactical knife rather than fixed blade

-Actually, it depends on what purpose are you going to use a knife for?
+Actually, it depends on what purpose are you going to use a knife for.
 Fixed blades are stronger than folding.
 But fixed blade cannot be carried.
-An aviation cop would prefer robust and big fixed blade where an ordinary police would prefer a folding knife.
+An aviation cop would prefer robust and big fixed blade where an ordinary police officer would prefer a folding knife.

-For everyday carry and utility use civilians, worker, sportsmen, camper or outdoor enthusiast will prefer a tactical pocket knife.
+For everyday carry and utility use civilians, worker, sportsmen, camper or outdoor enthusiast may prefer a tactical pocket knife.

 First of all, you need to know the ideal size for a tactical pocket knife.
 Generally, there are two types of tactical knife mostly popular among the people.
 They are the fixed blade knife and the folding knife.
 For fixed blade knife, the ideal size is 9-12 inches were 4-6 inches ergonomic handle and 6-8 inches sharp blade.

-But if you want to carry it in your pocket, a fixed blade is not best for you.
+But if you want to carry it in your pocket, a fixed blade may not be the best choice.
 In that case, you need to choose a tactical folding knife.

-Also, it has to be a perfect size and lightweight such you can feel comfortable while carrying or using it.
-A tactical EDC knife with a blade 3-4 inches long and an overall length of 7-9 inches is the perfect and ideal size for all level of users.
+It should be a perfect size and lightweight such you can feel comfortable while carrying or using it.
+A tactical EDC knife with a blade 3-4 inches long and an overall length of 7-9 inches is the ideal size for most level of users.

-What is the best component for blade and handle?
+What are the best components for blade and handle?